micado-scale/ansible-micado/README.md

 cp sample-hosts hosts
 vi hosts
 ```
 Edit the `hosts` file to set ansible variables for MiCADO master machine.
-Update the following parameters: ansible_host=<IP>, ansible_connection=ssh and ansible_user=<YOUR SUDOER ACCOUNT>.
+Update the following parameters: ansible_host=*IP*, ansible_connection=*ssh* and ansible_user=*YOUR SUDOER ACCOUNT*.
 Please, revise the other parameters as well, however in most cases the default values are correct.

 #### Step 6: Start the installation of MiCADO master.